carloseduardo-alves/TaskTracker/README.md

 7. List Tasks by Status
 0. Exit
 Choose an option:

-Input your option number and follow the prompts.
+5. Input your option number and follow the prompts.

 📁 JSON File
-All tasks are saved in a file called tasks.json
+- All tasks are saved in a file called tasks.json

-The file is created automatically in the project root if it does not exist
+- The file is created automatically in the project root if it does not exist

 🧪 Error Handling
-Invalid IDs are handled gracefully
+- Invalid IDs are handled gracefully

-Input mismatches and missing data are caught with clear console messages
+- Input mismatches and missing data are caught with clear console messages

-Prevents duplicate IDs and corrupted JSON
+- Prevents duplicate IDs and corrupted JSON

 🧩 What I Learned
-✔ Working with Java I/O and file handling
+- Working with Java I/O and file handling
-✔ Using Gson to serialize and deserialize complex objects ✔ Building a simple, interactive CLI using Scanner
+- Using Gson to serialize and deserialize complex objects
+- Building a simple, interactive CLI using Scanner
-✔ Implementing clean logic for task management
+- Implementing clean logic for task management
-✔ Organizing a Java application with good coding practices
+- Organizing a Java application with good coding practices

-🚀 Future Improvements
-Add task priorities and due dates

-Sort tasks by creation or status

-Use JavaFX or Swing for a GUI version

-Add search functionality

-Unit testing with JUnit

 📄 License
 This project is licensed under the MIT License.